sponge-24/url_phishing_guard/README.md

 ### 3. Set Up Environment Variables

-Create a `.env` file in the root directory and add the VirusTotal API key:
+Check for a `.env` file in the root directory and add the VirusTotal API key:

 ```
 api_key=YOUR_VIRUSTOTAL_API_KEY